 Welcome to the web home of Bruce and Pauletta Perrault.
-We retired and closed Precise Engine Repair on June 30th 2013, after I spending 46 years in the small engine industry, starting my career in 1967 working for a small engine service distributor in Yakima WA.
+We retired and closed Precise Engine Repair on June 30th 2013, after I spent 46 years in the small engine industry, starting my career in 1967 working for a small engine service distributor in Yakima WA.
 As you can see, we have now combined many of our various websites onto the perr.com page.
 I'm in the process of placing all our web pages into one place, to make it easier to keep track of everything.
 You will find links to the pages I intend to keep active on the right.
 Pauletta and I want to thank everyone who has been a customer of ours since we started selling on the internet in 1999.
 We have witnessed many changes in the internet over the years as it grew to the behemoth it is now.
 We both hope that we have made some friends along the way and helped get your small engines going again.

 We still maintain 27 informational articles in our Precise Engine Repair Notebook for your benefit and enjoyment, along with a page on Onan engines for your information.
 Since 2001, we have hosted three small engine technical forums.
 We closed the third forum on December 31st, 2012 after our retirement.
 Our first forum was a bulletin board started in January, 2001 and quite limited in what it could do.
 The second forum was started in January, 2005 and accumulated 57,489 posts.
-The third forum started December 1st, 2008 and had 85,555 posts and 6470 members when it closed on December 31st, 2013 and became read only until April 1,2014 at which time it was removed the internet.
+The third forum started December 1st, 2008 and had 85,555 posts and 6470 members when it closed on December 31st, 2013 and became read only until April 1,2014 at which time it was removed from the internet.
 The "Technical Forum" button in the upper right links to a new technical forum that was started by members of our third forum.
 We no longer maintain a forum, web store or sell small engine parts via the internet.

 The Cowiche Astronomer (Astronomy)